mbrad0529/MIPSAssembler/README.md

 # MIPSAssembler
-Assembly parser for a subset of the MIPS Instruction SEt
+Assembly parser for a subset of the MIPS Instruction Set